lsunncy/lsunncy/README.md

 for ponytown: c+h almost ALWAYS even if it isn't in my name. if my name has "dni/dniuf" then no, but that's it.

+i am a yumeshipper (nonsharing for most) so uhhhh idk. just know that and dni if you don't like it cause it's my business not yours

 this isn't being decorated well because all my layout photos are downloaded and can't be used in html formatting.... aww

 i like talking to people sometimes except i don't really come online. please be my friend